Supermortal/ubuntu-concourse/README.md

 ## Run init.sh

 * Run `. ./init.sh --generate-key` (the extra dot is to preserve the $PRIVATE_KEY variable)
-* Or run `. ./init.sh` to skip generating a key and reuse the current id_rsa file/key
+* Or run `. ./init.sh` to skip generating a key and/or reuse the current id_rsa file/key
 * This command should add all the dependecies your need, including the fly CLI
 * Your Concourse instance should now be available at your desired host at port 80